sg-s/spikesort/README.md

 ### Fast Filter and Find Spikes in trace

+![images/spikes.gif]

 ### Several algorithms for dimensional reduction

-Every problem is differnet.
-To deal with unknown unknowns, spikesort ships with a number of methods for dimensionality reduction.
-All these methods are built around a plugin architecture, making inclusion of new methods a breeze.
+Every problem is different.
+To deal with unknown unknowns, `spikesort` ships with a number of methods for dimensionality reduction.
+All these methods are built around an awesome [plugin](#plugin-architecture) architecture, making inclusion of new methods a breeze.

 ### Several algorithms for data clustering

+Likewise, data clustering is achieved through plugins, allowing you to customise `spikesort` for any task.

 ### Native support for [Kontroller](https://github.com/sg-s/kontroller)-generated data

+![images/kontroller.png]

 ### export all traces to EPS figures.

 ### BSD xattr-based file tagging.

+Limited support for the [extended file attribute](http://en.wikipedia.org/wiki/Extended_file_attributes) system on *nix-like systems. `spikesort` automatically tags files it touches so it makes working with lots of files easier.

 ## Limitations